zitounimoha730/variousTechnologiesExamples/aws-labs/RestApiWithLambdaAndApiGateway/README.md

 When prompted, use these settings:

-Stack Name: task-api-basic
+Stack Name: task-api-basic<br>
-Accept defaults for region
+Accept defaults for region<br>
-Confirm changes: N
+Confirm changes: N<br>
-Allow IAM role creation: Y
+Allow IAM role creation: Y<br>
-Disable rollback: N
+Disable rollback: N<br>
 TaskFunction has no authentication.
-Is this okay?: Y Save arguments to configuration file: Y
+Is this okay?: Y<br>
+Save arguments to configuration file: Y<br>
-Accept defaults for SAM configuration file: Press Enter to accept the defult Accept defaults for SAM configuration environment: Press Enter to accept the defult You may see repeated questions about TaskFunction has no authentication.
+Accept defaults for SAM configuration file: Press Enter to accept the defult<br>
+Accept defaults for SAM configuration environment: Press Enter to accept the defult<br>
+You may see repeated questions about TaskFunction has no authentication.
 Is this okay? - answer Y to all of them.
 This happens because SAM checks each API endpoint individually.

 To test the API, first get your API URL: